calvinalkan/better-wordpress-hooks/README.md

 ## Compatibility

-TO-DO: Explain why its 100% compatible with Wordpress.
+TO-DO: Explain why everything is 100% compatible with Wordpress.

 ## TO-DO

-- Set up CI
 - Move the documentation to a dedicated site.
-- Hire proffreader to correct my english mistakes ( I'm German ).
+- Hire proofreader to correct english mistakes ( I'm German ).

 ## Credits